NekohimeMusou/smt-tc-v1/README.md

 Unofficial Foundry VTT system for Shin Megami Tensei: Tokyo Conception.
 This is a fan project and not affiliated with ATLUS or LionWing Publishing.
 A copy of the rules is required to play: <https://lionwingpublishing.com/collections/shin-megami-tensei-iii-nocturne-the-roleplaying-game-tokyo-conception-core-rulebook>

-I kludged this together in tandem with my first mini-campaign, so it's a huge mess.
-I'm working on a full rewrite, hence the "v1", but I thought I'd release this since it's *way* better than nothing.
+This is my first Typescript project and I slapped it together more or less in tandem with a short campaign I've been running, so there's LOTS of jank.

 ## Usage Notes